AI email for nonprofits

 Donor outreach, grant letters, and partner communications that carry your mission's voice

-Nonprofit professionals write mission-critical email with limited staff time.
-ForthWrite learns your voice so donor stewardship, foundation outreach, and board communications are faster without losing the personal quality that drives giving.
+Nonprofit professionals and nonprofit organizations write mission-critical email with limited staff time.
+ForthWrite is an AI email tool for nonprofits that uses artificial intelligence to learn your brand voice so donor stewardship, fundraising appeals, foundation outreach, and board communications are faster without losing the personal quality that drives donor engagement and giving.

 What makes email hard for nonprofit professionals